Omega-3 EPA & DHA

 Dosage: 6 capsules/daily of Norwegian Pure-3 DHA

 Prior to this product, Rhonda was taking fish oil from Nordic Naturals called ProOmega 2000.
-Nordic Naturals make high quality (NSF certified) omega-3s, and are somewhat easier to get ahold of on retail channels like Amazon.com.
+Nordic Naturals make NSF certified omega-3s, and are somewhat easier to get ahold of on retail channels like Amazon.com.
 Her dosage in 2017 was 4 capsules per day (source: Tim Ferriss interview transcript).

 See her below 2017 tweet where she mentions taking Nordic Naturals ProOmega 2000 (click the tweet image to go to the actual URL):

-Until recently Rhonda was supplementing Omega-3 phospholipids in addition to her regular Omega-3 supplementation.
-Specifically Nordic Naturals Omega-3 Phospholipids.
+Prior to this Rhonda was supplementing Omega-3 phospholipids via Nordic Naturals Omega-3 Phospholipids.

 Side note – I take the Nordic Naturals Omega-3 Phospholipids as part of my supplement stack, and its worth noting, they’re really “strong” tasting – stronger than regular fish oil.
 You definitely want to throw them down ahead of a substantial meal, don’t try them on an empty stomach!